UniMath/agda-unimath/src/ring-theory/semirings.lagda.md

 [natural numbers](elementary-number-theory.natural-numbers.md).
 A
-{{#concept "semiring" Agda=Semiring}} consists of a [set](foundation-core.sets.md) equipped with addition and multiplication, where the addition operation gives the ring the structure of a [commutative monoid](group-theory.commutative-monoids.md), and the multiplication is associative, unital, and distributive over addition.
+{{#concept "semiring" Agda=Semiring}} consists of a [set](foundation-core.sets.md) equipped with addition and multiplication, where the addition operation gives the semiring the structure of a [commutative monoid](group-theory.commutative-monoids.md), and the multiplication is associative, unital, and distributive over addition.